๐ŸŒ Web Hosting

 • Daily backups on ALL plans โ€” unique at the entry level

-• Expert WordPress support โ€” fastest, most knowledgeable team
+• Expert WordPress support โ€” consistently rated fastest and most knowledgeable

 • Free email hosting included on all plans